robertlestak/procx/README.md

 ## Payload

 By default, procx will export the payload as an environment variable `PROCX_PAYLOAD`.
 If `-pass-work-as-arg` is set, the job payload string will be appended to the process arguments, and if the `-payload-file` flag is set, the payload will be written to the specified file path. procx will clean up the file at the end of the job, unless you pass `-keep-payload-file`.
+Finally, if `-pass-work-as-stdin` is set, the job payload will be piped to stdin of the process.

 ## Drivers